redis-developer/redis-developer.github.io/docs/howtos/redisgraph/using-dotnet/index-usingdotnet.md

     "MATCH(a:human),(p:pet) WHERE(a.name='Bob' and p.name='Honey') CREATE (a)-[:OWNS]->(p)");
 ```

-You could establish other relationships as well between nodes, say, for example, both Bob and Alice both walk honey you could add the connections:
+You could establish other relationships as well between nodes, say, for example, both Bob and Alice both walk Honey you could add the connections:

 ```csharp
 await graph.QueryAsync("pets",